Already had an esophageal stent procedure? Visit our support page for more information.

 - A hole in the esophagus and the condition caused by the hole

 Your esophageal stent procedure may take place under general anesthesia or sedation.
 Your doctor will decide what's best for you based on your overall health.

 The doctor puts a tube called a delivery system or a through-the-scope delivery system into your esophagus.
 The doctor will then use the stent to open the blockage in your esophagus.
 Depending on the type of stent your doctor is using, this can work in a variety of ways.

 After the procedure

 Esophageal stent placement is often done on an outpatient basis.
 After your procedure, you will rest and recover as your care team monitors your progress for a few hours.
-As you are ready, the doctor will release you to go home.
+When you are ready, the doctor will release you to go home.
 Make sure someone is there to drive you as you will still be unsteady from the anesthesia.
 Chest discomfort immediately following your procedure is normal.
-Your doctor may prescribe you over-the-counter pain medicines as you need them.
+Your doctor may prescribe over-the-counter pain medicines as you need them.
 As you recover, be mindful of what you eat and adhere to a low-residue diet.
 Some stents are temporary while others are permanent.
 Speak to your doctor about stent removal.